Project type: Waste Management and Compost

 Based on this success, the up-scaling process has begun.
 The new project site for larger capacities has been contracted and the construction of further composting facilities started in January 2013.
 As waste is a major problem in many cities of developing countries, the project can potentially be replicated in different places in Nepal or elsewhere.

 Since the project started 11,000 tonnes of organic waste have been collected and prevented from being dumped in the landfill.
-This organic waste was used to produce 1,000 tons of compost of which 250 tons have been sold to local farmers.
+This organic waste was used to produce 1,000 tonnes of compost of which 250 tonnes have been sold to local farmers.